 Dental implant procedures are completely customized for the patient and are designed to address all of the symptoms or oral health issues you are experiencing because of missing tooth structures.
 Our doctors can replace a single tooth, several missing teeth or a full arch of missing teeth.
-They have advanced knowledge and experience with the Teeth Tomorrow® full arch dental implants procedure where they create a very natural-looking bridge to attach to dental implants.
+They have advanced knowledge and experience with the Dental Implants® full arch dental implants procedure where they create a very natural-looking bridge to attach to dental implants.

 This question comes up often, which is why we included it in our dental implant FAQ page.
 Some patients in Midland, TX, find their insurance company does cover some or partial costs of dental implant surgery.
 Some insurance providers even offer a benefit for pre-operative procedures, such as a sinus lift.
 We can review your benefit coverage with you before treatment begins.

 The surgery to place dental implants is typically performed in one visit but you might need to come in for a bone grafting or other procedures to prepare the gums and mouth for implants.
 This will add time to your treatment plan.
 After placement, we will need to wait several months for the gums to heal before we can place the final restoration.